glennj/exercism.io/jq/meetup/README.md

 30 31
 ```

-The Saturday that has a number ending in '-teen' is August 15, 1953.
+From this we find that the teenth Saturday is August 15, 1953.

 ## Source